 How to get to Castel Del Monte from Bari

 To get to Castel Del Monte from Bari, the easiest way is to take a rental car or a taxi.
-The journey takes approximately 1 hour and 15 minutes, and you can enjoy the scenic drive through the Apulian countryside.
 Public transport requires a bit more effort for this trip.

 • Drive: Take the SS96 towards Andria, then follow the signs to the castle.
 The journey takes approximately 1 hour, covering a distance of approximately 60km.